Are you planning to develop a playground? You may discover that there are more equipment options than you expected.

 You could also provide a shade structure that covers the entire playground.
 This creates a sunburn-free play setting.

-There’s a whole variety of single post shade structures that capitalize on clever designs to cover lots of ground.
+You might be surprised to see how stylish and well-designed these structures can be.
+There’s a whole variety of single-post shade structures that capitalize on clever designs to cover lots of ground.

+Options include cantilever umbrella structures, sun sails, hip shades, and themed covers.
 A shade structure is a striking visual element that complements the rest of the playground’s aesthetic.

-To that end, you can choose from traditional four- or six-post fabric-topped arrangements.
-Or, hip architectural designs like the Sahara Roof.
+To that end, you can choose from traditional four- or six-post fabric-topped arrangements or hip architectural designs like the Sahara Roof.

 Don’t be overwhelmed by the choices.
 Your playground’s shade structure is an excellent opportunity to put a unique touch on the overall space.